 Sean Cawelti: Secretary

-Greg Ballora, Cristina Bercowitz, Kristopher Lee Bicknell, Shannon G. Bicknell, Tyler Bremmer, Kristin Charney, Gwyneth Connaway-Bennison, Francois-Pierre Couture, Dean Curosmith, Tom Dang, Matthew Patrick Davis, Mel Domingo*, Stephen Elrod, Eric Fagundes, Christina Aimerito-Feinberg, Haylee Freeman, Estela Garcia, Joey Guthman, Rachel Gross, Patrick Heyn, Sara Haddadin, Jazz Hager, Nate Hodges, Mark Jacobson, Rachel King, Sarah Krainin, Nick Kunin, Amy Judd-Lieberman, Willem Long, Ben Messmer, Keith Mitchell, Jan Munroe, Dallas Nichols, John Nobori, Stephanie O'Neill, Leah Olbrich, Jenny Owings*, Christine Papalexis, Maria Pasquarelli, Ben Phelps, Marta Portillo, Adrien Prevost, Morgan Rebane, Jonathan Reich, Nicholas Robbins, Alexis Robles, Devin Schiro, Nina Silver, Emily Stamets, Tyler Stamets*, Lara Thomas Ducey, Thu Tran, Paul Turbiak, Megan Wallace*, Alex Walters, Brian White
+Greg Ballora, Cristina Bercowitz, Kristopher Lee Bicknell, Shannon G. Bicknell, Tyler Bremmer, Kristin Charney, Gwyneth Connaway-Bennison, Francois-Pierre Couture, Dean Curosmith, Tom Dang, Matthew Patrick Davis, Mel Domingo*, Stephen Elrod, Eric Fagundes, Christina Aimerito-Feinberg, Haylee Freeman, Estela Garcia, Joey Guthman, Rachel Gross, Patrick Heyn, Sara Haddadin, Jazz Hager, Nate Hodges, Mark Jacobson, Rachel King, Sarah Krainin, Nick Kunin, Amy Judd-Lieberman, Ben Messmer, Keith Mitchell, Jan Munroe, Dallas Nichols, John Nobori, Stephanie O'Neill, Leah Olbrich, Jenny Owings*, Christine Papalexis, Maria Pasquarelli, Ben Phelps, Marta Portillo, Adrien Prevost, Morgan Rebane, Jonathan Reich, Nicholas Robbins, Alexis Robles, Devin Schiro, Nina Silver, Emily Stamets, Tyler Stamets*, Lara Thomas Ducey, Thu Tran, Paul Turbiak, Megan Wallace*, Alex Walters, Brian White

 * denotes founding member